What is LinkedIn prospecting?

 Track metrics that matter for evaluating LinkedIn outreach effectiveness.

 Connection acceptance rate: Percentage of connection requests accepted.
-Well-targeted, personalized requests will significantly outperform generic ones.
+Well-targeted, personalized connection requests consistently outperform generic ones, track your own baseline to set improvement targets.

 InMail response rate: Percentage of InMails that receive a reply.
 Rates vary widely based on targeting quality and personalization.